Our Society's Calendar

 Franz and Anna moved te Saskatchewan in 1910, together with Anna's father and her brothers and sisters.
 Anna's mother had died the previous year in Manitoba, and her father remarried in Saskatchewan to Mrs. Peter Braun (nee Helena Dyck) formerly of Blumenthal, Sask.

-The first few years Franz farmed together with his brother Phillip.
-Phillip farmed with oxen in the early years, and Franz with horses.
+The first few years Franz farmed together with his brother PhIllip.
+PhIllip farmed with oxen in the early year and Franz with horses.
 Phillip Bullin had homesteaded nearby and had also married a Mennonite girl.
 He is presently living in south Alberta.

 The first reaction of many people who hear the name, Bullin, is to say, "that it is not a Mennonite name."
 This implies that there are certain names that are considered to be Mennonite.
 This is one of the characteristics of Mennonites of various countries and areas.
-They have passed on not only certain family and given names, but also names of settlements, villages, etc. Because of their withdrawal from the world, enforced by persecution and their principles of non-conformity, these have perpetuated their traditions.
-Mennonites have in certain countries perpetuated their faith and traditions within the group, where 'outsiders' found very little entrance.
-At times conversion to the Mennonite faith, and intermarriage with outsiders, were almost completely absent for generations.
+They have passed on not only certain family and given names, but also names of settlements, villages, etc. Because of their withdrawal, from the world enforced by persecution and their principles of non-conformity, these have perpetuated their traditions.
+Mennonites have, in certain countries perpetuated their faith and traditions within the group, where 'outsiders' found very little entrance.
+At times conversion to the Mennonite faith and intermariage with outsiders were almost completely absent for generations.
 Like all the other people who have joined the Mennonite fold since it began in 1525, each has their own story to tell.
 The pilgrimage of the Bullin family is one such story that needs to be shared.

 Franz Bullin passed away on JuIy 1, 1952 and his wife, Anna, on Dec.
 8, 1958.
 The photo, and much of the information was contributed by their son Peter of Warman.